jsuarezs/fsxn_crossregion/0-Initial_setup/README-inital.md

 - Deploy AWS EKS in Sweden (eu-north-1) and Canada (ca-central-1) to provide k8s (MySQL) workloads.
 - Setting up NetApp Trident as CSI driver and configure storage backends in both regions.

+NOTE: Have in mind that AWS VPC Peering or AWS TGW needs to be configured between Sweden (eu-north-1) and Canada (ca-central-1) regions: https://docs.aws.amazon.com/devicefarm/latest/developerguide/amazon-vpc-cross-region.html

 ## Deploying AWS FSx for ONTAP